 *Elder Diggs was born on this date in 1883.
 He was a Black writer, soldier, and scholar.

 Elder Watson Diggs was born in Hopkinsville, Christian County, Kentucky, the eldest son of three children.
 Diggs and his brother (William Ellis) and sister (Effie) were reared by their mother, Cornelia.
-He received a one-room school education in Louisville, Kentucky, where he helped teach the younger children.
+He received a one-room school education in Louisville, Kentucky, where he helped teach younger children.
 Following graduation from Indiana State Normal School in the spring of 1908, Diggs enrolled at Howard University in 1909.
 While a student there, he developed a friendship with Byron K. Armstrong.

-During the summer of that year, Byron Armstrong visited his cousin, Irven Armstrong at Indiana University.
+During the summer of that year, Byron Armstrong visited his cousin, Irven Armstrong, at Indiana University.
 Bryon was so impressed that he persuaded Diggs to enroll with him in the fall.
 Diggs enrolled at Indiana University in the fall of 1910.
-In 1911, he and Armstrong founded Kappa Alpha Psi with 8 other Black students.
+In 1911, he and Armstrong founded Kappa Alpha Psi with eight other Black students.
 He also was the first Black to graduate with an A.B. degree from Indiana University’s School of Education in 1916.
 He subsequently earned his master’s degree in Education from Howard University in 1944.
 Diggs wrote the lyrics to the Kappa Hymn.
 Additionally, he established the Kappa Alpha Nu Journal, the first periodical of any national Black college fraternity.

 He served as Grand Polemarch for the first six years of the fraternity’s existence.
 He also served as a Grand Board Member and as Grand Historian.
-He also established several of the initial undergraduate chapters in addition to the Indianapolis (IN) Alumni Chapter.
+He also established several initial undergraduate chapters in addition to the Indianapolis (IN) Alumni Chapter.
 He was awarded the first Past Grand Polemarch medal and the first Laurel Wreath.
 He also assisted in writing The 1928 Handbook of Kappa Alpha Psi.
 Diggs was an educator who held teaching positions and served as principal at public schools throughout Indiana.
-Diggs was married on three occasions (Clara Bell-Smith, Elizabeth Byrd, and Lyla P. Roberts).
+Diggs was married three times (Clara Bell-Smith, Elizabeth Byrd, and Lyla P. Roberts).